 What Counts as Foreign Financial Contributions under the FSR?

 The FSR covers any form of direct or indirect contribution from non-EU governments or any public or private entity attributable to a third country.
 Such a contribution may be distortive where it confers a benefit not normally available on the market to a company in the EU, and that benefit is specific to one or more companies or industries as opposed to all companies or all companies active in a particular industry.

 Financial contribution under the FSR is an extremely wide-reaching concept and can take a broad range of forms, including direct grants, interest-free or low-interest loans, tax incentives (e.g., exemptions/reductions), state-funded R&D, government contracts (regardless of size, whether they qualify as “subsidies” or whether they have any nexus to the EU), and grants of exclusive rights without adequate remuneration.

 1. Mandatory Pre-Authorisation Tools

-From 12 October 2023, companies engaging in (a) M&A activity or (b) a public procurement procedure in the EU triggering the thresholds in the FSR will be required to submit Form FS-CO or Form FS-PP respectively and await EC approval.
-Companies will also need to notify M&A transactions for which the agreement was concluded on or after 12 July 2023 but which have not yet been implemented on 12 October 2023.
-Concentrations for which the agreement was concluded on or after 12 July 2023 but which are implemented before 12 October 2023 are not caught by the notification obligation.1
+Companies engaging in (a) M&A activity or (b) a public procurement procedure in the EU triggering the thresholds in the FSR are required to submit a Form FS-CO or Form FS-PP respectively and await EC approval.
+Companies also need to notify M&A transactions for which the agreement was concluded on or after 12 July 2023 but which had not yet been implemented on 12 October 2023.
+Concentrations for which the agreement was concluded on or after 12 July 2023 but which were implemented before 12 October 2023 are not caught by the notification obligation.1

 a) Filing Obligation for M&A Transactions